-The Electricity Grid Displacement Factor (EGDF) or the grid factor measures how much carbon dioxide emissions are being produced by the electricity grid.
+The Electricity Grid Displacement Factor (EGDF) or grid factor measures how much carbon dioxide emissions are being produced by the electricity grid.

 It’s like a score – higher means there is more electricity produced by fossil-fuels flowing through the grid than electricity produced by zero-emission power plants.
 We multiply this score by the amount of electricity your solar PV system produces in order to calculate the emissions reductions and turn them into carbon offsets.
 The Alberta Emission Offset System (AEOS) uses fixed scores that are updated every year.